Thank you for your interest in visiting. We want to make your visit as comfortable as possible and have these ground rules for your visit.

 Visiting WITH a Deposit

-You are welcome to visit and select your puppy at 6 weeks of age ONLY IF you have placed a NONREFUNDABLE deposit to reserve your puppy.
+You are welcome to visit and select your puppy at 7 to 8 weeks weeks of age ONLY IF you have placed a NON REFUNDABLE/TRANSFERABLE deposit to reserve your puppy.
+We can also send videos and photos or facetime with families that are unable to visit.

 Visiting without a Deposit